mt-empty/shortcut-pages/nonGUI/silmarillion.md

 > Source: http://tolkiengateway.net/wiki/Ainur

-> Aliases: ainur, valar, maiar
+> Aliases: valar, maiar, ainur

 $ Lords of the Valar
     `Manwë                         {{King of the Valar, god of wind and birds, ⚭ Varda, brother of Melkor (Morgoth)}}